BornToBeRoot/PowerShell_ModernConsole/README.md

-# PowerShell moduel | ModernConsole
+# PowerShell module | ModernConsole

 Module to improve your user experience with PowerShell.